Active Listening: Benefits, Skills, and Tips

 🎓 Pumble Pro Tip

-If you want to see your coworkers’ ideas fall on deaf ears, you should work promoting deep listening in your workplace.
+If you don’t want to see your coworkers’ ideas fall on deaf ears, you should work promoting deep listening in your workplace.
 Here’s an article that might help:

 The 4 faulty assumptions about listening